ratpack/example-ratpack-gradle-groovy-app/README.md

 ## More on Ratpack

-There are no published docs for Ratpack at this time.
+The published [Ratpack Manual](http://www.ratpack-framework.org/manual/snapshot/) is currently minimal, but contributions are welcome.

+More information, including issue tracker and support forum, is available on the [Ratpack Website](http://www.ratpack-framework.org).

-To learn more, check out the source @ https://github.com/ratpack/ratpack/tree/master or open this project in IDEA and dig through the source there.
+You can also check out the source @ https://github.com/ratpack/ratpack/tree/master or open this project in IDEA and dig through the source there.